-Late Night Tues or Weds
+Late Night Tues

 All urgent cases are seen on the day.
 If your condition is non-urgent, you can expect to see a GP within 2 working days or whenever suits you best.